Roger Craig (American football): College statistics

-Pro football career
+Professional career

-San Francisco 49ers (1983–1990)
+San Francisco 49ers

-Craig was the 49th overall selection in the 1983 NFL Draft, taken by the San Francisco 49ers in the second round from Nebraska, where he once held the record for longest run from scrimmage (94 yards, set during a 1981 game against Florida State University).
+Craig was drafted by the San Francisco 49ers in the second round (49th overall) selection in the 1983 NFL draft.

-In his rookie year in 1983 playing under Bill Walsh and alongside Quarterback Joe Montana, Craig scored a combined 12 touchdowns rushing and receiving, as the 49ers reached the NFC Championship game.
-Montana, Craig and Walsh would remain together until the 1988 season.
+As a rookie in 1983 playing under Bill Walsh and alongside Quarterback Joe Montana, Craig scored a combined 12 touchdowns rushing and receiving, as the 49ers reached the NFC Championship Game.
+Montana, Craig, and Walsh would remain together until the 1988 season.
 Craig first became well known in his rookie year for his distinctive high-knee running technique.
 He is featured in the Dire Straits 'Walk of Life' video at the 3:13 mark.

 In Super Bowl XIX in January 1985, Craig rushed for 58 yards, caught seven passes for 77 yards, and became the first player ever to score three touchdowns in a Super Bowl during the 49ers' 38–16 victory over the Miami Dolphins.

 The following season, Craig became the first in NFL history to run and receive for at least 1,000 yards in the same season.
 He ran for 1,050 yards on 214 carries and led the NFL with 92 catches for 1,016 yards, and scored a team high 15 touchdowns.
 With fullback Tom Rathman, also from Nebraska, the two formed the 49ers' "Cornfield Backfield."

 In 1988, Craig was named NFL Offensive Player of the Year by the Associated Press.
 He ran for a career-high 1,502 yards and caught an additional 76 passes for 534 yards.
 A memorable game occurred in week 7 against the Los Angeles Rams.
 He scored three rushing touchdowns and ran a career-high 191 yards.
 He went on to assist the 49ers to Super Bowl XXIII by amassing 262 combined rushing and receiving yards and two touchdowns in their two playoff games.
 In the 49ers' 20–16 win over Cincinnati in that Super Bowl, he rushed for 71 yards and caught eight passes for 101 yards, making him the first running back have to have 100 receiving yards in a Super Bowl.